 Seasonal Naïve Forecaster

-The naive forecaster is a widely used benchmark for developing more sophisticated forecasters [23], [26]–[29].
-When a naive forecaster outperforms a complex model, we know the complex model is not viable.
-Bracale [30] et al. state that “the simplest method to anticipate the next value in a time series is to assume it will have the same values as the current value.”
-However, by taking seasonal trends into account, the Seasonal Naive Forecaster (SNF) improves the naïve forecaster [32].
+The naive forecaster is a widely used benchmark for assessing more sophisticated forecasters [23], [26]–[29].
+When a naive forecaster outperforms a complex model, we know the complex model offers little value.
+Bracale [30] et al. state that “the simplest method to anticipate the next value in a time series is to assume it will have the same values as the current value.”, which is the basis of the naïve forecaster.
+The Seasonal Naive Forecaster (SNF) improves the naïve forecaster by considering seasonal trends [32].
+The naïve forecaster takes the previous value as the predicted value, but the SNF takes the value from the previous season.

 The SNF is mathematically expressed as (1):

 yt=yt-m